Institute for Democratic Alternatives in South Africa: Role prior to the end of apartheid

 A conference was called on 15–16 July 1988, titled The Freedom Charter and the Future.
 The conference delegates would discuss the Freedom Charter, a charter created in 1955, attempting to understand its importance to the black opposition parties in exile.
 In October 1988, IDASA would arrange a meeting in Leverkusen, Germany.
 It would bring together an ANC delegation which included Joe Slovo, the leader of the South African Communist Party (SACP) and a Soviet delegation of academics.
 IDASA's aim was to discuss a future economic policy for a new South African dispensation.
+Some critics have argued that this future policy took the form of a Neo-liberal economics.

 IDASA would also arrange a gathering in Lusaka, Zambia, in May 1990.
 It would bring together members of the South African Defence Force (SADF) and the ANC's military wing, Umkhonto we Sizwe (MK) for discussions on the future security in a new South Africa and the shape of future defence force.
 President FW de Klerk had not yet declared an amnesty for members of MK so Zambia had to be the location nor could the SADF endorse the meeting but quietly encouraged senior members and past members to accept the invitation.
 The five day conference would reach consensus on a need for both sides to maintain a cessation of hostilities, end conscription and the future merging of the SADF, MK, other liberation armies and homelands defence forces into a new non-racial, non-political military organization.
 These ideas would form the basis of the new South African National Defence Force (SANDF).

 In 1992, IDASA established the Training Centre of Democracy in Johannesburg.
 It aimed to foster the ideas of democracy in South African community leaders with training in democracy's philosophy, history and processes.
 Also in 1992, another conference was held titled Policing in South Africa in the 1990s.
 Here the South African Police met political leaders and policing experts to discuss policing in a new South African political structure, restoring confidence and respect with the general public after many years of the police being used to enforce apartheids rules and legislation.

 IDASA also organized five Constitutional Safaris from 1992 to 1994 whereby members of the future political parties who were drafting a new constitution for South Africa were able to visit the major political parties in Europe, North America and Australia to study best-practice of democracy.
 In order to engage the right wing in South Africa in a future democratic South Africa, IDASA created a program called Dialogue with Conservatives and sought to engage the white right-wing and would eventually bring the Freedom Front to a meeting with Nelson Mandela and the ANC and ensuring their eventual participation the 1994 South African election and reducing the threat of the far right.